-Coffee is among the most poplur drinks in the world, if not the most popular drink in the world.
-Unfortunately all of those coffee drinkers are unknowingly taking a pretty toll on the environment.
+Coffee is among the most popular drinks in the world, if not the most popular drink in the world.
+Unfortunately, all of those coffee drinkers are unknowingly taking a pretty toll on the environment.
 Just think about how many coffee drinkers there are in the US.
 Imagine the coffee shops, office coffee makers, home coffee makers, coffee drunk in hotels and restaurants, and coffee served in airports, schools, and malls.
 Now take that number and imagine how many similar instances there are across the globe: Europe, Asia, Australia, the Middle East, and South America.

 So yes, coffee does do a number on the environment, but that doesn’t mean you have to give up coffee cold-turkey.
 There are plenty of things you can do the lessen the effect of your coffee habit on the earth.

 Organic coffee is great because it’s (obviously) grown without chemicals, and is usually grown in such a way that protects sensitive ecosystems and the birds that live within them.
 Most of these toxic chemicals are produced in factories that spew toxins into the environment themselves, so you’re killing birds with one stone by going organic.

 Alternatively, you could use the coffee grounds to keep neighborhood cats from using your garden as a litter box.
 Instead of using harsh chemicals in your garden to keep away unwanted pests like ants and neighborhood cats, sprinkle coffee grounds and orange peels in your garden.
 The nitrogen in the coffee burns ants’ legs and is better for the environment than using harmful chemicals.
 Cats don’t like the smell of coffee either.

 So here are seven easy ways to make your coffee habit less harmful to the environment.
 I’m sure there are tons of others.
 Please feel free to share your own tips.

-- 7 Easy Tricks to Make Your Coffee More Eco-Friendly - March 12, 2010
+- 7 Easy Tricks to Make Your Coffee More Eco-Friendly - November 29, 2018